-Scientists until now had a puzzle that how this Leaning Tower of Pisa survived the strong earthquakes.
-This is a long-standing question that a research group of 16 engineers along with Professor George Mylonakis, from Bristol‘s Department of Civil engineering and Professor Camillo Nuti at Roma Tre University, now have answered.
+Scientists until now had a puzzle of how this Leaning Tower of Pisa survived the strong earthquakes.
+This is a long-standing question that a research group of 16 engineers and Professor George Mylonakis, from Bristol‘s Department of Civil engineering and Professor Camillo Nuti at Roma Tre University, now have answered.

 Despite leaning precariously at a five-degree angle, leading to an offset at the top of over five meters, the 58-meter tall Tower has managed to survive, undamaged, at least four strong earthquakes that have hit the region since 1280.

-In the wake of concentrate accessible seismological, geotechnical and auxiliary data, the exploration group reasoned that the survival of the Tower can be credited to a phenomenon known as dynamic soil-structure interaction (DSSI).
+In the wake of concentrated accessible seismological, geotechnical, and auxiliary data, the exploration group reasoned that the Tower’s survival could be credited to a phenomenon known as dynamic soil-structure interaction (DSSI).

-Scientists found that the softness of the foundation soil, makes the vibrational qualities of the structure to be changed significantly, such that the Tower does not resonate with seismic tremor ground movement.
+Scientists found that the softness of the foundation soil makes the structure’s vibrational qualities to be changed significantly, such that the Tower does not resonate with seismic tremor ground movement.
 This has been the way to its survival.
 The one of a kind blend of these attributes gives the Tower of Pisa the world record in DSSI impacts.

-Results from the study have been presented to international workshops and will be formally announced at the 16th European Conference in Earthquake Engineering taking place in Thessaloniki, Greece next month [18 to 21 June 2018].
+Results from the study have been presented to international workshops.
+They will be formally announced at the 16th European Conference in Earthquake Engineering, taking place in Thessaloniki, Greece, next month [18 to 21 June 2018].